-TuffBlocks have been engineered for structures up to 39 inches above ground.
+TuffBlocks have been engineered for structures up to 39" above ground.
 Having said this many people have built structures higher than this using the composite foundation method (TuffBlocks in combination with concrete-in-ground footings).

-I live in a high wind / cyclonic area, can I use TuffBlocks?
+I live in a high wind / hurricane prone area, can I use TuffBlocks?